thoughtstem/travis-test/README.md

 # travis-test

+NOTE: This is depricated.
+We don't use it.
+I'm just keeping it around for reference (e.g. webserver stuff)

 Simple solution for automatic build and continuous integration across Thoughtstem techs and languages:

 1) Deploy this to a Linux box (Amazon EC2's micro tier is fine) at /home/ubuntu/travis-test.
 Make sure you have a static ip.